Questor’s Gambit

 The door to the bridge slid open, and a squealing screech like a chainsaw cutting through metal filled the air.
 Two of the arthropoid aliens skittered and zipped through the room, occasionally opening their wings to fly short hops.
 The bridge felt very small with two large insects buzzing around it, nearly bouncing off the ceiling and walls.

 A third arthropoid near the back of the bridge was carefully, patiently wrapping a struggling black cat — Lt.
 Unari — inside a cocoon, stretching the shimmery strands of silk around her using four different angular limbs.
-The terrier at the pilot’s station had already been replaced by a squirming silk cocoon, and the remaining science officers on the bridge — a spaniel and two more cats — were stuck to the wall behind their stations like flies in a web.
+The West Highland terrier at the pilot’s station had already been replaced by a squirming silk cocoon, and the remaining science officers on the bridge — a spaniel and two more cats — were stuck to the wall behind their stations like flies in a web.
 But where was the captain?

 A red bolt of blazor fire streaked across the bridge.
 The energy bolt hit one of the arthropoid’s in its wing, and the alien shrieked in pain.
 Another bolt of energy struck the arthropoid in its antenna, breaking the appendage and leaving it dangling.

 Based on where the blazor fire was coming from, the captain had to be hiding behind one of the consoles.
 As Cmdr.
-Wilker watched, the small Sphynx cat jumped from behind the console, tucked into a roll, and then ducked behind the cocoon at the pilot’s station.
+Wilker watched, the small Sphynx cat jumped from behind the console, tucked into a roll, and then ducked behind the cocoon at the helm.
 He started firing again immediately, but he only aimed at the aliens’ peripheral appendages — antennae, wings, the claws at the end of their limbs — anything but the smooth metallic carapace that had simply reflected Lt.
 Vonn’s blazor fire earlier.

 This explained why two of the aliens were buzzing around the bridge like crazed hornets.
 They were trying to capture the captain.
 From where he stood, Cmdr.
 Wilker couldn’t tell who was winning.
 He raised his own blazor, ready to assist the captain, but before he could fire, the two bugs fell onto the captain in a way that made the score much more clear.
 In a flurry of strangely-jointed legs, the arthropoid’s wrapped the captain in silk.
 Within moments, the fight was over.